PacktPublishing/Mastering-Metasploit-Third-Edition/README.md

     7 exploits

-### To Load all the meterpreter scripts:
+### To load all the Meterpreter scripts:

-1. Copy all modules from book_meterpreter_scripts to /usr/share/metasploit-framework/scripts/meterpreter
+Copy all modules from book_meterpreter_scripts to /usr/share/metasploit-framework/scripts/meterpreter